-The strategy and plans have been developed both bottom-up. in our three regions, and top-down from the group level.
-This will Sustainable Growth Invest Build Restore provide a solid plan going forward, anchored in the regional business.
+The strategy and plans have been developed both bottom-up, in our three regions, and top-down from the group level.
+This will provide a solid plan going forward, anchored in the regional business.
 Execution and follow-up will be carried out by the regions, close to their employees, customers and production.
 Global core teams are responsible for best practice exchange, KPI development and follow-up, and recommendations to the Group Management Team.
 This way of working will enable focus, entrepreneurship and responsibility in each region, and at the same time drive the Group's performance and strategy globally without slow, costly and bureaucratic overhead

-The Navigate strategy is based on three parts - restore, build and invest - where the long-term target is sustainable growth
+- restore, build and invest - where the long-term target is sustainable growth